webdiscus/html-bundler-webpack-plugin/examples/handlebars-layout/README.md

 # Using assign, blocks and layouts in Handlebars

-Using the `partial` and `block` build-in plugin helpers you can extend a template layout the many blocks.
+Using the `partial` and `block` build-in plugin helpers you can extend a template layout with many blocks.
 You can assign many variables, which will be available in a partial.

 Use the [HTML Builder Plugin](https://github.com/webdiscus/html-bundler-webpack-plugin) for Webpack